shuup/shuup/doc/getting_started.rst

 "Shuup Base" distribution, and with additional apps available as separate downloads.

-The core package all Shuup installations will require is ``shuup.core``.
+``shuup.core`` is the core package required by all Shuup installations.
 It contains the core business logic for e-commerce, and all of the database models required.
 However, it contains no frontend or admin dashboard, as different projects may wish to replace them with other components or even elide them altogether.

-A default frontend, a basic but fully featured storefront, is included, as the application ``shuup.front``.
+``shuup.front`` is a basic but fully featured storefront.
 It itself has several sub-applications that may be used to toggle functionality on and off.

-..
-TODO:: Describe the sub-apps.
+* ``shuup.front.apps.auth`` is a wrapper around django auth for login and password recovery.
+* ``shuup.front.apps.registration`` provides views for customer activation and registration.
+* ``shuup.front.apps.customer_information`` provides views for customer
+  address management.
+* ``shuup.front.apps.personal_order_history`` adds views for customer
+  order history.
+*  ``shuup.front.apps.simple_order_notification`` can be used to send email notifications to the customer upon order completion.
+* ``shuup.front.apps.simple_search`` provides basic product search
+  functionality.

-A fully featured administration dashboard is also included as the application ``shuup.admin``.
+``shuup.admin`` provides a fully featured administration dashboard.

+``shuup.addons`` can be used to install and manage Shuup addons.

+``shuup.api`` exposes SHUUP APIs as RESTful url endpoints.
+See the :doc:`web API documentation <web_api>` for details.

+``shuup.campaigns`` provides a highly customizable promotion and discount management system.

+``shuup.customer_group_pricing`` can be used to customize product pricing by customer contact groups.

+``shuup.default_tax`` is a rules-based tax module that calculates and applies taxes on orders.
+See the :doc:`prices and taxes documentation
+<prices_and_taxes>` for details.

+``shuup.guide`` integrates search results from this documentation into Admin search.

+``shuup.notify`` is a generic notification framework that can be used to inform users about various events (order creation, shipments, password resets, etc).
+See the :doc:`notification documentation
+<notify_specification>` for details.

+``shuup.order_printouts`` adds support to create PDF printouts of orders from admin.

+``shuup.simple_cms`` is a basic content management system that can be used to add pages to the storefront.

+``shuup.simple_supplier`` is a simple inventory management system that can be used to keep track of product inventory.